 Approximately fifty club sports come under the jurisdiction of the Office of Outdoor Education and Club Sports.
 Most of the teams are for undergraduates, but a few are available to graduate and professional school students.
 Yale undergraduates, graduate and professional school students, faculty, staff, and alumni/ae may use the Yale Outdoor Education Center (OEC), which consists of 1,500 acres surrounding a mile-long lake in East Lyme, Connecticut.
 The facility includes overnight cabins and campsites, a pavilion and dining hall available for group rental, and a waterfront area with supervised swimming, rowboats, canoes, stand-up paddleboards, and kayaks.
 Adjacent to the lake, a shaded picnic grove and gazebo are available to visitors.
-In another area of the property, hiking trails surround a wildlife marsh.
+In a more remote area of the facility, hiking trails loop the north end of the property; trail maps and directions are available on-site at the field office.
 The OEC runs seven days a week from the third week of June through Labor Day.
-For more information, call 203.432.2492 or visit http://sportsandrecreation.yale.edu.
+For more information, including mid-September weekend availability, call 203.432.2492 or visit http://sportsandrecreation.yale.edu.